Human trafficking in Malaysia: Prosecution (2010)

-Protection
+Protection (2010)

 The government made minimal progress in protecting victims of trafficking during the reporting period.
 Efforts to identify and protect both sex and labour trafficking victims remained inadequate overall.
 The government did not report the identification of any Malaysian victims of trafficking.
-In January, officials rescued and identified 16 male forced labour victims from four deep-sea trawlers off the coast of Sarawak – the first trafficking victims in the fisheries industry identified by the government.
+In January, officials rescued and identified 16 male forced labour victims from four deep-sea trawlers off the coast of Sarawak - the first trafficking victims in the fisheries industry identified by the government.
 The Ministry for Women, Family, and Community Development continued to run two trafficking “shelters” for women and children and opened a third in July 2009, which detained suspected and confirmed foreign sex trafficking victims involuntarily for 90 days until they were deported to their home countries, per Malaysian law.
 During the reporting period, the government also opened its first two shelters designed to house male victims of trafficking, although these shelters also detained victims involuntarily until they were deported.
 The government's policy of detaining trafficking victims against their will provided a disincentive for victims and their advocates from bringing cases to the government's attention.

 During the reporting period, 139 women and children were certified as victims and detained in the shelters.
 An additional 232 individuals were given initial protective orders, but were ultimately determined by the government to not be victims of trafficking and were deported, though officials acknowledge that some of these may have been trafficking victims who were reluctant to co-operate with law enforcement proceedings.
 During the year, the government reportedly made some improvements in its screening to identify individuals possessing UNHCR cards or possessing traits of trafficking victims to separate them from the illegal migrant populations.
 The government continued to use RELA volunteers in indiscriminate raids to identify illegal migrants, some of whom were reportedly trafficking victims.
 Several foreign embassies reported that they were sometimes not informed by Malaysian authorities of the presence of their nationals in trafficking shelters, and at times, authorities would deny these diplomatic missions access to their citizens once their presence was known.
 Government shelters resembled immigration detention centres, by denying victims basic freedoms, and these facilities did not employ medical officers, trained psychologists, or trained victim counselors.
 Some victims were locked in rooms within the shelters.